scipy-conference/scipy_proceedings/papers/serge_guelton/serge_guelton.rst

 When turning Python AST to Pythran IR, nested functions are turned into global functions taking their closure as parameter.
-This closure is computed using the information provided by the `Globals` analyse that statically computes the state of the dictionary of globals, and `ImportedIds` that computes the set of identifiers used by an instruction but not declared in this instruction.
+This closure is computed using the information provided by the `Globals` analysis that statically computes the state of the dictionary of globals, and `ImportedIds` that computes the set of identifiers used by an instruction but not declared in this instruction.
 For instance in the following snippet: